A Polar Expedition Guide applicant must:

 - not exceed 30% of the total duration and/or distance of expedition experience as a client.

-- have outdoor guiding, teaching, instructing or leadership experience totalling 100 days with 40% conducted on ice, 20 days of which must be as lead guide, and including at least one continuous on-ice travel duration of 20 days minimum.
+- have outdoor guiding, teaching, instructing or leadership experience totalling 100 days with 50% conducted on polar ice, 20 days of which must be as lead guide, and including at least one continuous on-ice travel duration of 20 days minimum.
 A minimum of 50% of this experience must be in a civilian guiding setting (may not include military, government or scientific leadership).

 - have completed an approved Glacier Travel/Crevasse Rescue training course and accumulated 20 days practical experience traveling over crevassed terrain.